Hubert Renfro Knickerbocker

-Hubert Renfro Knickerbocker (January 31, 1898 – July 12, 1949) was an American journalist and author.
+Hubert Renfro Knickerbocker (January 31, 1898 – July 12, 1949) was an American journalist and author; winner of the 1931 Pulitzer Prize for Correspondence for his series of articles on the practical operation of the Five Year Plan in the Soviet Union.

 He was nicknamed "Red" from the color of his hair.

 Early life

-Knickerbocker was born in Yoakum, Texas.
-Knickerbocker's father was Rev. Hubert Delancey Knickerbocker.
+Knickerbocker was born in Yoakum, Texas, to Rev. Hubert Delancey Knickerbocker and Julia Catherine Knickerbocker (née Opdenweyer).
+He attended Southwestern University before serving in the army for a few months as a telegraph operator.
+In 1919, he moved to Columbia University to pursue medicine, but his financial constraints allowed him only to study journalism.
+He completed the program in 1921.

 Education

-Knickerbocker graduated from the Southwestern University in Texas and then studied psychiatry at Columbia University.
+Knickerbocker graduated from the Southwestern University in Texas and then studied journalism at Columbia University.